holyjak/interactive-dev-wshop/Instructor guide.md

 Everybody opens `src/interactive/server.clj`, walk through the code briefly, focusing on the big picture and the constructs they are going to need.

+Perhaps skip the handlers and server part beyond showing how and when the functions they are to work with are invoked.

 ### Coding warm-up

 Everybody should open the Cheatsheet (preview, not .md) next to the editor or have a printout.